 On Day 1, a self-guided walking tour of the city center will take you from Emirsultan in the east to Muradiye in the west.
 On this tour, you’ll see and experience the essentials of the Bursa city center.

-• From Tophane, save your feet and grab a bus to Muradiye.
-Take any one of bus numbers 19/E, 3/C, 96, B/38, E/2, or E/12 heading westward away from the city center.
-Get off at the Muradiye stop.
+- From Zindankapi, walk down the hill following the Cimboz Creek to the Muradiye Complex (about 1 kilometer walk).
 Explore Muradiye, an extensive complex that includes tombs, a mosque, a madrasah, and parks in honor of Sultan Murad II, the fourth Ottoman king.
 Across the street, stop in to explore the 17th Century Ottoman House Museum and the Uluumay Ottoman Clothing and Jewelry Museum.

-• From Muradiye, walk down 2.
+- From Muradiye, walk down 2.
 Murad Caddesi until you come to Altıparmak Caddesi.
 Walk up Altıparmak eastward toward the city center (or hop on the red T1 tramway or any bus going east).
-Toward the east end of Altıparmak on your right, at Çatalfırın, you’ll see the famous Arap Şukru alley.
+Toward the east end of Altıparmak on your right, at Çatalfırın, you’ll see the famous Arap Şukru alley (Arap Shukru).
 Assuming it’s around dinner time, take a seat at one of the many seafood restaurants in the alley try the local grilled fish while listening to live traditional Turkish music.

-Skip the hotel breakfast and take a bus (#22 from the central post office), a dolmuş, or a taxi to the old mountainside village of Cumalıkızık.
+Skip the hotel breakfast and take a bus (D10 bus from the central post office), a dolmuş, or a taxi to the old mountainside village of Cumalıkızık.
 There, have an excellent, authentic village breakfast in the courtyard of any of a few dozen restored Ottoman-era homes.

 After breakfast, take a slow stroll through the narrow cobblestone streets of Cumalıkızık.
 Window shop, drink tea, and take lots of fantastic photos.
 Meet some of the hospitable locals and try out your Turkish.
 Grab lunch at a gözleme house if you get hungry.
 Stay well into the afternoon.